Like a Prayer (album): Development

-Title track "Like a Prayer" was the first song Madonna and Leonard worked on; once she had conceptualized the way she would interpose her ideas with Leonard's music, she wrote the lyrics in about three hours.
+Title track "Like a Prayer" was the first song Madonna and Leonard worked on; once she had conceptualized how she would combine her ideas with Leonard's music, she wrote the lyrics in about three hours.
 "Promise to Try" followed the same dynamic: Madonna sang as Leonard played piano.
 In just two weeks, they had created "Like a Prayer", "Till Death Do Us Part", "Promise to Try", "Cherish", "Dear Jessie", and "Spanish Eyes".
-Leonard recalled that they only wrote songs that would be included on the final track list; "[we] wrote a song a day, and we didn't change them [...] that's it.
+Leonard recalled that they only wrote songs that would be included on the final track listing; "[we] wrote a song a day, and we didn't change them [...] that's it.
 A few hours and they were done".
-Despite this mentality, they created other songs: "Supernatural" ―issued as B-side on the "Cherish" single―, "Just a Dream" ―given to Madonna's back-up singer Donna De Lory for her debut album―, and "Angels with Dirty Faces";
+Despite this mentality, they created other songs: "Supernatural" ―issued as a B-side on the "Cherish" single―, "Just a Dream" ―given to Madonna's backup singer Donna De Lory for her debut album―, and "Angels with Dirty Faces";

-in 2019, Leonard uploaded some of the demos he worked on with Madonna to YouTube.
+In 2019, Leonard uploaded some of the demos he worked on with Madonna to YouTube.

 Prince (pictured) collaborated with Madonna on the composition and production of "Love Song".

-Madonna's sessions with Bray were similar; he would send her demos and they would get together and work on the ones she'd approve.
+Madonna's sessions with Bray were similar; he would send her demos and they would get together and work on the ones she would approve.
 Bray would come up with a verse or chorus and, alongside Madonna, created the bridge.
 As with Leonard, the singer was in charge of the lyrics and intervened in the final touches; "I've always done the ribcage and the skeleton of the songs, she's there for the last things like the eyebrows and the haircut", noted Bray.
-The songs they came up with were "Express Yourself", "Keep It Together", "First is a Kiss", and "Love Attack"; these last two, however, were scrapped from the track list as they didn't align with the album's "confessional" mood.
+The songs they came up with were "Express Yourself", "Keep It Together", "First is a Kiss", and "Love Attack"; these last two, however, were scrapped from the track list as they did not align with the album's "confessional" mood.

 Prince also worked on the album.
 He and Madonna met at the 1985 American Music Awards and quickly became friends.
 They talked about collaborating multiple times, and even considered writing a musical together.
 Madonna flew to Prince's Paisley Park studios where they created several songs, but none were ever completed.
 Sessions were messy, as the two artists had different personalities: Madonna was more organized while Prince liked things "mercurial and improvisational".
-Madonna then went back to Los Angeles to start rehearsals for Speed-the-Plow; some time later, Prince went to New York see a performance of the play and gave the singer a rough tape with the songs they had recorded over the phone.
-"Love Song" was one of the songs on the tape, as well as the only one Madonna liked.
-Despite wanting to get together to complete the track, Madonna and Prince ended up working long distance, sending each other tapes back and forth; "it was great.
+Madonna then returned to Los Angeles to start rehearsals for Speed-the-Plow; some time later, Prince went to New York to see a performance of the play and gave the singer a rough tape with the songs they had recorded over the phone.
+"Love Song" was one of the songs on the tape and the only one Madonna liked.
+Despite wanting to get together to complete the track, Madonna and Prince ended up working long-distance, sending each other tapes back and forth; "it was great.
 It was a completely different way to work", recalled Madonna.
 Prince also played guitar on "Like a Prayer", "Keep It Together", and "Act of Contrition", though he remained uncredited.